 Huck Bolts and Rivets

-Aerobolt should be your first destination when seeking Huck® fasteners, your one stop shop for Huck® Unlimited.
-Huck lock bolts & Huck's structural rivets are designed to provide permanent, vibration-resistant solutions, offering a high tensile and shear strength in critical applications.
-A clean safe alternative to welding and a more efficient fastening method than standard nuts and bolts.
-Huck fasteners deliver value where it matters most - on the job with improved installation times and so much more.
-Performance & Value.
-Thats Huck!
+Seeking Huck Bolts or Huck structural rivets?
+Make Aerobolt® your one stop shop for all your Huck® requirements.
+Huck® pin & collar lock bolts & Huck's structural rivets are designed to provide a permanent, vibration-resistant solution.
+Offering excellent shear and tensile strength for critical applications, where the joint needs a high clamping force to be as strong as the parent material.
+The Huck fastening range offer a clean safe alternative to welding and a more efficient fastening method than standard nuts and bolts.
+Huck® fasteners deliver value where it matters most - on the job with improved installation times and hassle-free installation tools.

-Huck bolts fasteners are a combo assembly that consists of two pieces: a grooved pin and a sleeve.
+Huck lockbolts are a combo assembly that consists of a grooved pin and a sleeve.
 Place the Huck bolt pin in the pre-drilled hole.
 The pin diameter should match the hole size for a snug fit to prevent lateral movement that could weaken the joint.

 Place the Huck bolt sleeve on the opposite side of the pinhead.
 The sleeve sits over the pin and will form a strong, lasting joint when the sleeve is swaged (compressed) into the grooves of the pin via an industrial tool, the tool presses the softer material collar into the pin making the two-pieces into a one-piece combo.